 6. Skylinewebcams.com – very good german service, providing a multitude of FullHD webcams worldwide.
 They transmit only live, without any dates back except for remarkable moments captured randomly.
 Anyway, it’s really worth attention.

-Additionally, we can find a lot of local webcam providers, confined to specified regions, like the Alps, Sumava, Baltic or the boreal region in Europe.
-Their quality is much better than offered in Windy.com.
+Additionally, we can find a lot of local webcam providers, confined to specified regions, like the Alps, Sumava, Baltic, or the boreal region in Europe.
+Their quality is much better than those offered on Windy.com.

 There is no point to search for better satellite images, than Google ones.
 Again, Google satellite imagery is the best worldwide.
 However, if we take a look more locally, we can find more detailed pictures, which are provided mostly by national Geoportal websites (Pic.
 47).